What it means for all of us?

 - greater access to midwife-led births as standard for most women, and...

 - centralisation of high-risk and complex cases through staff specialisation and locality based expertise

 Engagement and consultation on our proposals

 We want to work closely with local people including patients on the development of all of these proposals.
 In some cases we think the proposals may lead to significant changes in how and where services are provided.
-Before we make any decisions on those things we will carry out a full 3 month public consultation process in the autumn next year.
+Before we make any decisions on those things we will carry out a full 3 month public consultation process.
 This may include:

 - Changes to the configuration of some acute services where we think this would result in better quality.
 This is likely to affects obstetrics, paediatrics and stroke, and may also include other specialities

 - Developing new options for how we use our community hospitals – particularly given that we will be developing community services so that fewer people need to stay in community hospital beds, and that we are looking at how many urgent treatment centres we need